Skip to content

 )

-Energy increases due to work done by the electric field.
-For a particle starting from rest in constant E field:
+Energy increases due to work done by the electric field which grows linearly in time.
+For a particle starting from rest in an electric field E(t)=E0t:

 julia